vectorlang/vector/docs/language-ref.md

 Arrays can also be multi-dimensional.
 Indexing into a multi-dimensional array is achieved by separating the dimensional index numbers by commas.
 So `a[1, 2]` will access row 1, column 2 of the two-dimensional array `a`.

+Arrays can be initialized using comma-seperated list delimited by curly braces `{}`.

 ### Function Types